-The sodium hypochlorite (NaOCL) system provides storage and pumping of sodium hypochlorite to the treatment plant.
+The sodium hypochlorite (NaOCL) system <8> provides storage and pumping of sodium hypochlorite to the treatment plant.
 The MBR process uses sodium hypochlorite by clean the membranes.
 There are two pumping skids for membrane cleaning.
 One skid is for maintenance cleaning and one is for recovery cleaning.
 These pumps are controlled through the MBR process control system.

 Sodium hypochlorite is also used as an additional disinfectant for the non-potable water system and the reuse system.
 Two pumps are provided that are flow paced to the non-potable water and reuse water flows to provided additional disinfection and odor control to the non-potable and reuse waters.
-The SCADA screen for this system is shown on Figure 6.1-7.